 Universities are required to achieve a 50% response rate in order to make any public use of their data.
 ECU’s response rates are typically around the national average, or above, and in the range of 55% to 62% depending on the cohort, or GDS/CEQ focus.

 Access to ECU results for both GDS and CEQ is available via the EIM data warehouse which now hosts a number of managed reports.
-Please contact your Faculty Office, or the data warehouse team (email@example.com) for assistance.
+Please contact your School, or the data warehouse team (email@example.com) for assistance.

 AGS data is used in a range of university reporting, and also feeds into the My University website, and the Good Universities Guide.